-When the 2012 Summer Olympics opened in London, thousands of athletes from around the world came to compete in pursuit of that elusive gold medal; their years of training, sweat, and hard work culminating in a few key moments of competition.
+On Friday, when the 2012 Summer Olympics open in London, thousands of athletes from around the world will compete in pursuit of that elusive gold medal; their years of training, sweat, and hard work culminating in a few key moments of competition.
 Outside of these elite athletes, most of us will never feel the rush of completing a perfect dismount from the balance beam or finishing the 200-meter breaststroke ahead of an internationally ranked rival.

 But that same hard work and tenacity could be applied to boosting our credit score in anticipation of a major life event.
 Adrian Nazari, founder and CEO of CreditSesame.com, which offers free credit-analyzing tools for consumers, sees parallels between Olympic athletes' preparations chasing a gold medal and consumers preparing their credit score to apply for a mortgage or a refinance.
 "They want to make sure that their credit score peaks when they want to make a big financial decision," he says.
 "If they don't have the right credit profile, that could cost thousands of dollars."